 Because of the rarity of these recordings, I have posted them in mp3 form for listeners to hear or download.
-Click here to hear this rare record.
+Click the links below to hear this rare record.
 It's unclear who the copyright holder is; if contacted by such a party, I will remove these recordings upon request.

 Boyce Brown's story took an unusual turn, at least for a jazz musician.
 This quiet, thoughtful man converted to Catholicism in 1952, and became a monk in the Servite order the next year.
 He played the saxophone only occasionally after that, once for a 1956 ABC-Paramount album called Brother Matthew With Eddie Condon's Jazz Band.
 He agreed to make the album, in part, to raise money for the monastery.
 These days the record is almost universally panned, but it's not so bad, in my opinion.
 Brother Matthew is rusty, but his ideas are interesting, and Condon's guys sound like they're having a alcohol-fueled good time.
 Brown died in the Servite monastery three years later.